VEGA for Programmers

 }

-To blit an icon with a transparent color, set COLORKEY to that color and COLORKEY_EN in FLAGS.
-Source pixels of that value are left untouched.
+To blit an icon with a transparent color, set COLORKEY to that color, and set COLORKEY_EN in FLAGS.
+The engine does not write a source pixel with that value.

-Text is a monochrome bitmap expanded into two colors.
-Set FG_COLOR and BG_COLOR, issue COLOR_EXPAND_DATA, then stream the glyph bits through MONO_DATA, one 32-bit word at a time, most significant bit first.
+Text is a monochrome bitmap that the engine expands into two colors.
+Set FG_COLOR and BG_COLOR.
+Then write COLOR_EXPAND_DATA.
+Then send the glyph bits through MONO_DATA, one 32-bit word at a time, with the most significant bit first.
 Each row starts on a word boundary.

 /* (verified) */